tars-node/rpc/README.md

 ## Installation

-`` `bash
-npm install @ tars / rpc
+`npm install @ tar/rpc`
-`` `

 ## A note on protocols and Tars files

-** Before in-depth knowledge of Tars, let's clarify the relationship between the `Tars encoding protocol`,` TUP packet protocol`, and `TARS packet protocol`: **
+**Before in-depth knowledge of Tars, let's clarify the relationship between the `Tars encoding protocol`,` TUP packet protocol`, and `TARS packet protocol`:**

--Tars encoding protocol is a data encoding and decoding rule.
+- Tars encoding protocol is a data encoding and decoding rule.
 It encodes data types such as shaping, enumeration values, strings, sequences, dictionaries, and custom structures into binary data streams according to certain rules.
 After receiving the binary data stream, the opposite end deserializes according to the corresponding rules to obtain the original value.

--Tars encoding protocol uses a type of unsigned char called TAG to identify variables.
+- Tars encoding protocol uses a type of unsigned char called TAG to identify variables.
 For example, the TAG value of a variable is 100 (the value is customized by the developer).
 When encoding the variable value, it also encodes the TAG value.
 When the opposite end needs to read the value of the variable, it looks for a data segment with a TAG value of 100 in the data stream, and after finding it, reads out the data part according to the rule, which is the value of the variable.

--The positioning of the Tars encoding protocol is a set of encoding rules.
+- The positioning of the Tars encoding protocol is a set of encoding rules.
 The Tars protocol serialized data can not only be transmitted over the network, but also stored in a database.

--The TUP packet protocol is an upper-layer encapsulation of the Tars encoding protocol and is positioned as a communication protocol.
+- The TUP packet protocol is an upper-layer encapsulation of the Tars encoding protocol and is positioned as a communication protocol.
 It uses the variable name as the keyword of the variable.
 When encoding, the variable name is packed into the data stream; when decoding, the corresponding data area is found according to the variable name, and the data area is deserialized according to the data type to obtain the original value.

--The TUP packet protocol has a built-in <Map> type of Tars encoding protocol.
+- The TUP packet protocol has a built-in <Map> type of Tars encoding protocol.
 The key of the <Map> is the variable name and the value is the binary data serialized by Tars encoding.

--The data packet encapsulated by the TUP packet protocol can be sent directly to the Tars server, and the server can directly deserialize to get the original value.
+- The data packet encapsulated by the TUP packet protocol can be sent directly to the Tars server, and the server can directly deserialize to get the original value.

--The TARS packet protocol is a communication protocol encapsulated using the Tars encoding protocol for RequestPacket (request structure) and ResponsePacket (result structure).
+- The TARS packet protocol is a communication protocol encapsulated using the Tars encoding protocol for RequestPacket (request structure) and ResponsePacket (result structure).
 The structure contains important information such as the request sequence number, protocol type, and binary data after RPC parameter serialization.

 For the encoding and decoding rules of the Tars encoding protocol and the writing method of Tars files, please refer to [@ tars / steamdocument] (https://github.com/tars-node/stream/blob/master/README.md).